Screenly/Anthias/README.md

 * Do you still want to continue?
 * Would you like Anthias to manage the network for you?
-* Would you like to install the experimental version instead?
+* Which version of Anthias would you like to install?
 * Would you like to perform a full system upgrade as well?

 You can either use the arrow keys to select your choice and then press Enter or type `y` or `n`.